feddelegrand7/mini007/README.md

 lead_agent$invoke(
   "Tell me about the economic situation in Algeria, then tell me how's the weather in Algiers?"
 )
-#> Current weather in Algiers: Sunny with a temperature of 35 degrees Celsius and
+#> The current weather in Algiers is sunny with a temperature of 35 degrees
-#> no precipitation.
+#> Celsius and no precipitation.
 ```

 ## Human In The Loop (HITL)